CrisLeaf/solotodo-notebooks-analysis/README.md

 - [scrapy](https://scrapy.org/)

-To get the dataset, inside the **nbscraper** folder, on the terminal run:
+To get the dataset, inside the **scrapy/nbscraper** folder, on the terminal run:

 ```
 scrapy crawl notebooks -O notebooks.csv